 While many of depression’s effects are invisible, it has also changed the way I look on the outside, with depression style being a lot less presentable.
 I was never someone who spent a lot of energy worrying about what others might think about my appearance, but I liked to look put together and enjoyed dressing up for my own sake.
-When I’m depressed, though, that goes out the window along with much of the rest of my self-care, and I tend to feel (and sometimes look, to be perfectly honest) like a shaggy buffalo.
+When I’m depressed, though, that goes out the window along with much of the rest of my self-care, and my depression style becomes more along the lines of shaggy buffalo.

 Perhaps this is TMI, but that’s just too bad.
 Goodbye underwire, hello sports bra.
 I used to wear a “real bra” most of the time, and certainly that gives the best look visually with the whole lift and separate situation.
 I’ll still occasionally wear an underwire bra for work, but 95% of the time I’m in either a sports bra that keeps the girls sucked into a snug uniboob, or a bralette that’s just a small step up from going bra-free.
 Sometimes I’ll look in the mirror and think oh dear, this is not attractive, but I almost never move beyond noticing to actually caring.